-Known for their muscular and thick frame, Rottweilers are dogs that few intruders will mess with.
-In fact, they’re some of the strongest dogs we have.
-But before you bring your Rottweiler out to the pool, you’re probably wondering if Rottweilers can swim.
+Known for their muscular and thick frame, Rottweilers are dogs that few intruders would want to mess with.
+In fact, they’re some of the strongest dogs ever.
+But before you bring your Rottweiler to the pool, you’re probably wondering if Rottweilers can swim.

 Rottweilers can and will swim, in most cases.
-But because of the physical build of the breed, they don’t make the best swimmers.
+But because of their physical build, they don’t make the best swimmers.
 Like with most large and muscular dogs, a Rottweiler may be too dense and have a hard time staying afloat.
 However, with enough practice, they can learn to swim, though some might not be particularly fond of it.

 Rottweilers are not natural swimmers by any stretch.
 But if you’re willing to be patient and give them lots of practice, they can learn to be great swimmers.
 Read on to learn the many ways in which you can teach this dog to swim.